 There are several possible reasons why you’re looking for an alternative to the barbell upright row.

-Maybe it makes your shoulders hurt, and you want an exercise that works the same muscle groups, but doesn’t cause the same amount of pain.
+Maybe it makes your shoulders hurt, and you want an exercise that works the same muscle groups, but with less wear and tear.

 You just want a safer alternative to the upright row.
 One that works the same muscles, but with a far lower risk of injury.

-At the moment, your shoulder feels fine, and you’d very much like it to stay that way.
+At the moment, you’ve got healthy shoulders and you’d very much like them to stay that way.

 Or maybe you just don’t feel the upright row working the muscles it’s supposed to be working, and you want to try something different.

 Today, I want to show you some alternative ways to do the upright row, along with several shoulder-friendly substitutes that work the same muscles.

 The upright row is a compound exercise, meaning it works a number of different muscle groups at the same time.

 If you want an exercise that works the shoulders at the same time as the elbow flexors, the upright row will get the job done.

 However, the extent to which those muscles are recruited does vary depending on how wide your grip is.